jagjeet-singh/argoverse-forecasting/README.md

 ### 1) Feature computation (`compute_features.py`)

 To begin with, we need to compute social and map features for train, val and test set.
-This is the most time consuming part.
+This is the most computationally expensive part.

 Run the following script to compute features for each of train/val/test.
 ```